 We are here to help.
 You can find most answers to your questions right on this page.
 But if you need extra assistance, you can get in touch directly with the CMTC team.

 CMTC is affiliated with and endorsed by the world’s top modelling and talent agents, scouts, managers, and casting directors.
 Our mandate is to educate and provide the best venue to launch the national and international careers of potential models and talent from regional centers all across Canada.

 CMTC produces a four-day convention in Toronto which consists of modelling, acting, singing, and dancing competitions, educational workshops and seminars, an awards ceremony, and callback/interview opportunities with modelling and talent agents, scouts, managers, casting directors, and record labels, who judge CMTC competitions and conduct seminars while also searching for new models and talent to work in the modelling and entertainment industries.

-CMTC was formed in 1991 as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
-For over twenty-nine years CMTC has been a recognized and respected opportunity for modelling and talent agents, managers, casting directors, network representatives, and music producers to network with Canadian models and talent.
+CMTC was formed in 1993 as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
+For over thirty years CMTC has been a recognized and respected opportunity for modelling and talent agents, managers, casting directors, network representatives, and music producers to network with Canadian models and talent.